Frequently Asked Questions: Prenatal

 Should I breastfeed my baby?

-Pediatricians and nutritionists strongly recommend that you breastfeed your baby for the first 4 to 6 months of life, and continue until 12 months if possible.
+Pediatricians and nutritionists strongly recommend that you only breastfeed your baby for the first 6 months of life, and continue breastfeeding until 12 months, if possible.
 Breast milk provides all the nutrition that a baby needs for the first 6 months of life.
 In addition, breast milk has special proteins made by the mother's immune (infection-fighting) system that help protect babies from illnesses like ear infections, and vomiting and diarrhea.
 Breastfeeding may also help protect against Sudden Infant Death Syndrome (SIDS).
 Babies who are breastfed tend to spit up less often, as breast milk is easier for babies to digest.
 Exclusively breastfeeding for the first 6 months may help to prevent some food allergies and other medical problems, like diabetes.
 Furthermore, some research suggests that breastfeeding may also help with brain development and learning.

 Breastfeeding is convenient and costs less than formula.
 It does not need to be prepared and is always available at the right temperature.
 Breastfeeding also requires close physical contact, which helps create a special bond between a mother and her baby and is especially soothing for babies.
 There are other advantages for the mother.
 The production of breast milk burns extra calories, helping women return to their pre-pregnancy weight more quickly.
 Breastfeeding also helps the uterus shrink down to its normal size more quickly after delivery.
 It may reduce the risk of ovarian cancer and pre-menopausal breast cancer.

 Even if only done for a few weeks, breastfeeding is good for mom and her baby.
 But it takes time, patience and support.
 If you can't breastfeed, for medical or personal reasons, iron-fortified infant formulas are nutritionally sufficient.
 Check with your doctor about the kind that's best for your baby.